 God of Thunder is a simple game without any upstanding features that’s good for quick playthrough (as long you don’t get frustrated with the harder puzzles).
 The humour is quite refreshing and tongue-in-cheek without being obnoxious with lot of references to the Marvel Thor comics.
 If you enjoy fast action games with hard puzzles, then you might want to give it a shot.

 So, did you enjoy the review?
 Comment below or on Facebook or Twitter and let me know.
-Next time, we’re going to take a look at the very first title of a series that still exists to nowadays, but whose latest recent release has met some incomprehensible controversy.
-Till then, keep on gaming.
+Next time, we’re going to take a look at the very 1st title of a series that still exists to nowadays, but whose latest recent release has met some incomprehensible controversy.
+Till then, keep on playing.